Prepared for Greg R. | Delivered March 20, 2020

 For this hour, we tried identifying as much of the requested information as possible.
 We were able to identify some additional insights on India's rich, their real estate investment habits, and also found insights on the main news sources in India.

-- The New Consumer Classification System (NCCS) is India's industry standard used to classify households in India, with category A being used to categorize professionals or the elite.
+.
 Based on India's readership statistics, it is likely that non-resident Indians and wealthy Indians read the Economic Times.
 The Times of India and The Hindu are also the top two media sources, and it is also likely that non-resident and wealthy Indians read these two newspapers to stay updated on Indian news.

 Exact statistics on the average number of properties wealthy Indians own did not appear immediately available in this search.

-- We can continue the research to focus more on demographics and general consumer habits, we also came across additional insights and statistics on the readership of India's top newspapers, which might also be of interest.
+We can continue the research to focus more on demographics and general consumer habits, we also came across additional insights and statistics on the readership of India's top newspapers, which might also be of interest.

 Feel free to select or add an option below.